Residential Programs

 – recycle glass, plastic, aluminum cans, paper, and cardboard.

-– walk or use bicycle if possible
+- walk or use a bicycle if possible

-– work together to keep Yogaville clean, beautiful and well maintained.
+- work together to keep Yogaville clean, beautiful, and well maintained.

 – not waste food, water or electricity